jdeichsel/jdeichsel.github.io/_posts/2024-05-16-OneLLM-Blog-Post.md

 However, that doesn't apply here.
 This is mostly due to the dataset imbalance, as the amount of moderated items for each modality differs wildly.
 To put this into perspective, this chart showcases some of the more quantifiable modalities in number of items per training dataset.

 ![](/images/modalities_size.png)\
-*Figure 15: Comparison of quantifiable modality datasets used to train OneLLM*
+*Figure 15: Comparison of quantifiable modality datasets used to train OneLLM [1]*

 As is apparent here, the image dataset is off the charts with over 1 billion items!
 While this looks concerning, we can assure you that it is.
 With such high differences in training datasets, extreme cases of bias can emerge during training where the model performs much more accurately to image inputs than to any other modalities. \